-This year (2022) Ash Wednesday falls on Wednesday, March 2nd.
+This year (2023) Ash Wednesday falls on Wednesday, February 22nd.
 It’s the beginning of the ancient church season of Lent.
-With just under a week before it begins, I wanted to offer some thoughts that might be helpful for your Campaigners group or Young Life team.
+I wanted to offer some thoughts that might be helpful for your Campaigners group or Young Life team.

 I didn’t start practicing Lent until I was in college and our Young Life Regional Director taught on the spiritual practice of Lent at a leadership meeting.
 With each year, this Lenten season grows more personally significant and is consistently a time of deeper intimacy with the Lord.